-NYU’s unique Hauser Global Law School, established in 1995 with a generous gift from Rita and Gustave Hauser, incorporates non-U.S. and transnational legal perspectives throughout the Law School’s curriculum, promotes scholarship on comparative and global law, and brings the world’s leading faculty, postdoctoral scholars, and graduate law students to NYU to teach and study side by side with their American counterparts.
+NYU’s unique Hauser Global Law School Program, established in 1995 with a generous gift from Rita and Gustave Hauser, incorporates non-U.S. and transnational legal perspectives throughout the Law School’s curriculum, promotes scholarship on comparative and global law, and brings the world’s leading faculty, postdoctoral scholars, and graduate law students to NYU to teach and study side by side with their American counterparts.
 By exchanging ideas and developing lasting relationships that transcend national boundaries, the Program has allowed for the creation of a broad and dynamic network of scholars throughout the world, one that can influence the future of legal education.
-The Hauser Global Law School ensures that all NYU students have the opportunity to be exposed to a wide range of global legal issues through their participation in Law School life.
+The Hauser Global Law School Program ensures that all NYU students have the opportunity to be exposed to a wide range of global legal issues through their participation in Law School life.
 The grounding and knowledge provided by the Program serve law students extremely well, whatever their chosen career fields.

 (2) Hauser Global Fellows are academics, lawyers, government officers, and post-doctoral students from around the world who spend up to one year in residence at NYU Law working on personal research projects.
 The primary goal of this program is to facilitate the production of scholarship and the advancement of research on significant global issues.